-In Bangladesh, golf remains a sport suspended between perception and potential.
-For many, it is still viewed as an exclusive pastime associated more with business networking than serious athletic ambition.
-Yet this perception tells only part of the story.
-Some of Bangladesh’s most meaningful golf development efforts have focused on children from underprivileged backgrounds, using the sport as a powerful tool for social transformation.
+In Bangladesh, golf remains a sport caught between perception and possibility.
+For many, it is still viewed as an exclusive pastime, more closely associated with corporate networking than serious athletic development.
+That perception, however, tells only part of the story.

 “Golf has given many underprivileged children in Bangladesh discipline, dignity and direction.
 To create future champions, the sport now needs broader participation, stronger structure and a more ambitious national vision.”